-If you’re looking for digital marketing product recommendations then look no further than this helpful list of products we have tested for your convenience.
+If you’re looking for digital marketing product recommendations, look no further than this helpful list of products we tested for your convenience.

 Our main criteria for everything we put forward are ease of use and money.
-If you can set something up without trying too hard, and it makes/saves you money, then it gets our seal of approval.
-This is simply because for most small businesses and startups, time is your most important commodity, and not spending time on technical issues means you can spend it on things that need it more.
+If you can set something up without trying too hard, and it makes/saves you money, it gets our approval.
+This is simply because, for most small businesses and startups, time is your most important commodity, and not spending time on technical issues means you can spend it on things that need it more.

 Disclosure: We have not been paid to recommend any of these products, although we do use affiliate links on this page and within *some* of these articles – because why wouldn’t we?
-Everything in these Product Recommendations is our honest opinion however, based on our testing and researching of these products & services.
+However, everything in these Product Recommendations is our honest opinion based on our testing and researching of these products & services.

 For New Sites: AdSense